code4flowers/into-to-programming-concepts/index.md

-Note:In this workshop, we'll be sampling from a number of topics,
+Note: In this workshop, we'll be sampling from a number of topics,

 * (History) starting with running through the history of how computers as we understand them today came to be,

 * (Think) how computers think, and how the way humans talk (Languages) to computers has changed.

 * (Concepts)Then we'll dig into some top-level programming concepts to lay a nice foundation for your further forays into programming.